 On Synecdoche and Metonymy

-The terms metonymy and synecdoche refer to two similar figures of speech used as rhetorical devices.
+The terms metonymy and synecdoche refer to two similar figures of speech often used as literary devices.
 (They're easy to confuse, so feel free to read this as many times as you need.)

 A classic example of synecdoche is the use of the term hands to mean “workers” (as in “all hands on deck”), or the noun sails to mean “ships.”
-Synecdoche is also sometimes used in the names of sports teams (the White Sox, the Blue Jackets).
+Synecdoche is also sometimes used in the names of sports teams, e.g., the White Sox, the Blue Jackets.

-Metonymy refers to the use of the name of one thing to represent something related to it, such as crown to represent “king or queen” or White House or Oval Office to represent “President.”
-When you say “a bunch of suits were in the elevator” when you are talking about businesspeople, that is an example of metonymy, because you're using the common wardrobe of executives as shorthand for people in that occupation.
+Metonymy refers to a figure of speech in which the word for one thing is used to refer to something related to that thing, such as crown for “king” or “queen,” or White House or Oval Office for “President.”
+The phrase “a bunch of suits” for a group of businesspeople is an example of metonymy; it uses the common wardrobe of businesspeople as shorthand for the people themselves.

-It’s metonymy when you use a person’s name to refer to the works by that person, as when you say “I had to read Hemingway for a class” when you really mean “I had to read a work by Hemingway for a class.”
-Another straightforward example is when you use a city’s name to refer to its team, as when you say “Houston was ahead by six points.”
+It’s metonymy when you use a person’s name to refer to the works by that person, as when you say “We’re reading Austen this semester” when you really mean “We’re reading works by Austen this semester.”
+And it’s metonymy when you use a city’s name to refer to its team, as when you say “Houston was ahead by six points.”

-Some examples are so common as to become a regular part of the lexicon.
-For example, the use of press to mean “journalists” dates to the 17th century and occurs in the First Amendment (“Congress shall make no law … abridging the freedom of speech, or of the press…”).
-This use, of course, attributes journalists with the name of the device used for printing newspapers and other circulations.
+Some examples of metonymy are so common as to have become a regular part of the lexicon.
+The use of press to mean “journalists” dates to the 17th century and occurs in the First Amendment (“Congress shall make no law … abridging the freedom of speech, or of the press…”).
+It identifies journalists with the name of the device used for printing newspapers.

-In similar classic examples of metonymy, an occupation is identified by the tools used to carry it out.
-A sportswriter might say that a team’s bats went into a slump, when the writer really means that the hitters in the lineup went into the slump.
-Sometimes metonymy is used to make a name catchier than the item it replaces, like when surf and turf, using two rhyming terms that allude to the sea and land, is used for to a dish combining seafood and beef.
+Similarly, a sportswriter might say that a team’s bats went into a slump, when what the writer really means is that the hitters in the lineup went into the slump.
+Sometimes metonymy is used to make a name catchier than the item it replaces, like when surf and turf, a phrase employing two rhyming terms that allude to the sea and land, is used for a dish combining seafood and beef.

-Now that you've got these two figured out, we hope you enjoy reading the rest of Merriam-Webster.
+Now that you've got these two figured out, check out this list of other common rhetorical devices.